Skip to main content

 2. What do you think would happen if you forgot to add the output_key to the research_agent?
 How would the writer_agent behave?

-• Answer: If research_agent has no output_key, its output (the list of facts) would not be saved to the shared state.
+• Answer: If research_agent has no output_key, its output (the structured JSON) would not be saved to the shared state.
 When the writer_agent runs, it would try to interpolate {research_findings} into its prompt.
 Since that key is missing from the state, the ADK (or the underlying Python f-string logic) would likely raise an error or insert a blank/placeholder value.
 This would cause the writer to hallucinate facts or fail to write a relevant post because it lacks the necessary input context.

 3. How could you modify this pipeline to include a human-in-the-loop?
 For example, what if you wanted a human to approve the draft_post before the editor_agent runs?